Fire Extinguisher Service, Sales & Training

 Keep it accessible over time

-Storage creep, furniture, décor, carts, and tenant changes are constant reasons extinguishers become less usable over time.
+Storage creep, furniture, carts, and tenant changes are common reasons extinguishers become less usable over time.

 Fire Extinguisher Training & Customer Education